Liu-Tianchi/Golden-Gemini-for-Speaker-Verification/README.md

 # Usage:

 **[Important]**
-**The Gemini DF-ResNet is soon to be available in Wespeaker (https://github.com/wenet-e2e/wespeaker/tree/master/examples/voxceleb/v2).
+**The Gemini DF-ResNet is now available in Wespeaker! (https://github.com/wenet-e2e/wespeaker/tree/master/examples/voxceleb/v2).
 We encourage using the version provided by Wespeaker for better compatibility.**
+**Additionally, you can find the large-margin finetuned pretrained models in both Pytorch and ONNX formats at: https://github.com/wenet-e2e/wespeaker/blob/master/docs/pretrained.md**

 Alternatively, you can follow the steps below to reproduce the provided checkpoint:
   1. Set up Wespeaker Toolkit (https://github.com/wenet-e2e/wespeaker).